Genital warts – Venereal warts

 Women who have genital warts inside the vagina may experience bleeding following sexual intercourse or an abnormal vaginal discharge.
 Rarely, bleeding or urinary obstruction may occur if the wart involves the urethral opening.

-Depending on the sizes and locations of warts (as well as other factors), a doctor will offer one of several ways to treat them.
+You can also consult online at Kayakalp international clinics in Mumbai – the best sexologist in Maharashtra and India.
+Depending on the sizes and locations of warts (as well as other factors), a doctor or sexologist will offer one of several ways to treat them.
 Podofilox is the first-line treatment due to its low cost.

 Podofilox solution in a gel or cream can be applied by the patient to the affected area and is not washed off.
 Podofilox is safer and more effective than podophyllin.